BCoLab/pyRecAid/README.md

 ```sh
 >> conda install -c clinicalgraphics gdcm
 ```
--	In case you do not want to install anaconda, you can download the GDCM library at:	https://sourceforge.net/p/gdcm/gdcm/
+-	In case you do not want to install anaconda, you can download the GDCM library [here](https://sourceforge.net/p/gdcm/gdcm/).

 #### yml file installation
 Installing from yml file is the easiest way to execute the software.
 To after installing the anaconda open a terminal (Linux/Mac) or anaconda command prompt (Windows) and create a new environment by running: